JosefNemec/Playnite/doc/tutorials/intro.md

 ### 4. Loading extensions

 Extensions are loaded automatically by Playnite at every startup (unless extension is disabled via settings menu).
 Script can be reloaded at runtime via `Tools -> Reload Scripts` menu.
 Plugins can't be reloaded at runtime.

+### 5. Distribution

+Use [Toolbox](toolbox.md#packing-extensions) utility to package an extension or a theme and distribute `.pext` or `.pthm` file to users.

+> [!WARNING]
+> Automatic installations and updates via `.pext` and `.pthm` files always replace the extension/theme directory completely.
+Meaning that any files that are not part of the extension installation package will be lost during installation process!
+It is highly recommended to store generated files in a separate extensions data folder.
+See documentations pages for [scripts](scripts/dataDirectory.md) and [plugins](plugins/dataDirectory.md) to learn more about extension data folders.